AndyObtiva/glimmer/README.markdown

 - Glimmer Application: provide a standard structure for building a Glimmer app
 - Glimmer Component: Glimmer already supports components by externalizing to objects, but it would be good if there is a module to include so Glimmer would automatically register a new component and extend the DSL with it
+- Glimmer Wizard: provide a standard structure for building a Glimmer wizard (multi-step/multi-screen process)
 - bind_collection: an iterator that enables spawning widgets based on a variable collection (e.g. `bind_collection('user.addresses') { |address| address_widget {...} }` spawns 3 `AddressWidget`s if `user.addresses` is set with 3 addresses; and replaces with 2 `AddressWidget`s if `user.addresses` is reset with 2 addresses only).
 Needs further thought on naming and functionality.
 - Automatic relayout of "glimmer components" when disposing one or as an option
 - Consider using Ruby Refinements for Glimmer
-- Add 'color' to Glimmer DSL to build color objects easily
+- Add 'font' to Glimmer DSL to build font objects easily
+- Add grid layout support to Glimmer DSL to layout grid components easily
+- Add rerendering support to Glimmer to rerender any widget easily
+- Avoid disposing display when disposing a shell to allow recycling
+- Provide a display builder method to use independently of shell
+- Supported a single computed data binding as a string (not array)
+- Disallow use of SWT::CONSTANTs with ORing since it's not intuitive at all

 ## Contributors